Chimpanzee: Field study

 Jane Goodall undertook the first long-term field study of the chimpanzee, begun in Tanzania at Gombe Stream National Park in 1960.
 Other long-term studies begun in the 1960s include Adriaan Kortlandt's in the eastern Democratic Republic of the Congo and Toshisada Nishida's in Mahale Mountains National Park in Tanzania.
-Current understanding of the species' typical behaviours and social organisation has been formed largely from Goodall's ongoing 60-year Gombe research study.
+Current understanding of the species' typical behaviour and social organisation has been formed largely from Goodall's ongoing 60-year Gombe research study.

-Attacks

-Chimpanzees have attacked humans.
-In Uganda, several attacks on children have happened, some of them fatal.
-Some of these attacks may have been due to the chimpanzees being intoxicated (from alcohol obtained from rural brewing operations) and becoming aggressive towards humans.
-Human interactions with chimpanzees may be especially dangerous if the chimpanzees perceive humans as potential rivals.
-At least six cases of chimpanzees snatching and eating human babies are documented.

-A chimpanzee's strength and sharp teeth mean that attacks, even on adult humans, can cause severe injuries.
-This was evident after the attack and near death of former NASCAR driver St. James Davis, who was mauled by two escaped chimpanzees while he and his wife were celebrating the birthday of their former pet chimpanzee.
-Another example of chimpanzees being aggressive toward humans occurred in 2009 in Stamford, Connecticut, when a 200 lb, 13-year-old pet chimpanzee named Travis attacked his owner's friend, who lost her hands, eyes, nose, and part of her maxilla from the attack.
+Goodall researched common chimpanzee social and family life beginning with the Kasakela chimpanzee community in Gombe Stream National Park, Tanzania, in 1960, and documented much original commentary about their experienced emotional life.
+She found that "it isn't only human beings who have personality, who are capable of rational thought [and] emotions like joy and sorrow".
+She also observed behaviour often considered human, such as hugs, kisses, pats on the back, and even tickling.
+Goodall insisted that these gestures are evidence of "the close, supportive, affectionate bonds that develop between family members and other individuals within a community, which can persist throughout a life span of more than 50 years".

 Human immunodeficiency virus

 Two primary classes of human immunodeficiency virus (HIV) infect humans: HIV-1 and HIV-2.
 HIV-1 is the more virulent and easily transmitted, and is the source of the majority of HIV infections throughout the world; HIV-2 occurs mostly in west Africa.
 Both types originated in west and central Africa, jumping from other primates to humans.
 HIV-1 has evolved from a simian immunodeficiency virus (SIVcpz) found in the subspecies P. t. troglodytes of southern Cameroon.
 Kinshasa, in the Democratic Republic of Congo, has the greatest genetic diversity of HIV-1 so far discovered, suggesting the virus has been there longer than anywhere else.
 HIV-2 crossed species from a different strain of HIV, found in the sooty mangabey monkeys in Guinea-Bissau.
+Other HIV clades known to have zoonitic origin from primate SIV strains include HIV-1 subgroup O, which jumped from gorilla-endemic SIVgor and is mostly restricted to Cameroon, where it accounts for roughly 2% of HIV infections in the country.
+The oral polio vaccine AIDS hypothesis (OPV AIDS) is a largely discredited hypothesis which argued the AIDS pandemic originated from live polio vaccines prepared in Common chimpanzee tissue cultures, accidentally contaminated with simian immunodeficiency virus and then administered to up to one million Africans between 1957 and 1960 in experimental mass vaccination campaigns.